iced-rs/iced/ROADMAP.md

 [TodoMVC]: http://todomvc.com/

+### Multi-window support
+Open and control multiple windows at runtime.

+I think this could be achieved by implementing an additional trait in `iced_winit` similar to `Application` but with a slightly different `view` method, allowing users to control what is shown in each window.

+This approach should also allow us to perform custom optimizations for this particular use case.

 ### Async actions
 Most applications need to perform work in the background, without freezing the UI while they work.
 The current architecture can be easily extended to achieve this.